Who should participate in the IHPAT Program?

 What happens after the results are submitted?

 After the close of the IHPAT round, the results are statistically evaluated, and a proficiency report is generated for each participating laboratory.
 Each laboratory will receive an e-mail notification once the results are available on the PAT Programs website.
 PAT Programs provides an opportunity to improve round performance by making retest samples available.
-Results from the retest round replace the previous round results.
+Results from the retest round replace results from the previous round.